 There are many electric guitar pickups on the market today.
 This can make it extremely difficult to know what pickups you have in your guitar.
-But understanding the differences can be very important, as using the wrong type could be hurting your sound.
+But understanding the differences can be very important!
+Using the wrong type could be hurting your sound.

-Pickups are generally identified by the way they look, their dimensions, and their sound.
+Pickups are generally identified by the way they look.
+But also their dimensions and sound.
 If you are still not able to identify them this way, then removing them from the guitar to access the manufacturer’s label may be necessary.

-In this guide, we are going to look at how to identify the pickups in your guitar and the benefits of knowing the differences.
+In this Killer Rig guide, we are going to look at how to identify the pickups in your guitar.
+But also the benefits of knowing the differences.

 Identify Guitar Pickup Sets Visually

 Electric guitar pickups fall into one of three main categories: